LOCAL (941) 924-0993

 - $10,000 for property damage liability benefits, known as PDL

-Such limits are significantly lower than many other states.
-It's also important to note that Florida does not require drivers to have collision coverage, which covers property damage to your vehicle in an accident.
+These limits are significantly lower than other states.
+It’s important to note that Florida doesn’t require drivers to have collision coverage, which covers property damage to your vehicle in the event of a crash.

-Many people might not realize just how many accident-related expenses they can be compensated for after a crash.
-Depending on what type of insurance you have - and the circumstances surrounding your crash - you may be able to be compensated for:
+Many people don’t realize how many accident-related expenses can start to pile up after being in a car crash.
+Depending on what type of insurance you have and the circumstances surrounding your car accident, the average settlement or lawsuit may include compensation for:

 - Medical expenses